Linkurious/linkurious.js/plugins/sigma.plugins.legend/README.md

 legend.getWidget(elementType, visualVar);

 /**
- * Build the widgets and redraw the legend.
+ * Build the widgets, compute the layout and draw the legend.
- * Must be called whenever the graph's design changes */ legend.redraw();
+ * Must be called whenever the graph's design changes.
+ */
+legend.draw();

 /**
  * Change the position of the legend and redraw it.